Oliveruy/deep-learning-challenge/README.md

 - **Evaluation Interpretation**:
   - The model achieved a loss of 0.5554 and an accuracy of 72.94% on the evaluation dataset.
 A loss value closer to 0 indicates better performance, while an accuracy of 72.94% suggests that the model correctly predicts the outcome for approximately 73% of the applicants.
 - **Recommendation**:
-  - Based on the model architecture and performance, it appears that the neural network model is suitable for the prediction.
-While the 73% accuracy result is not extremely high, this is still an acceptable result.
-Further refining the model can be done over time to improve the performance.
+  - Based on the model architecture and performance, it appears that the neural network model is suitable for prediction.
+While the increase in accuracy from 72.7% to 72.9% after adding more hidden layers is a positive sign, further refining the model can be done over time to potentially improve the performance even more.